Film industry: India

-Besides the mainstream commercial movies, India also offers a different approach to cinema- the parallel cinema.The parallel cinema movement originated in West Bengal around the 1950s.
-Parallel cinema is a blanket term designated to a certain type of films that stray away from the conventions of popular mainstream cinema.Parallel cinema has assumed various forms throughout the years.
+Besides the mainstream commercial movies, India also offers a different approach to cinema: the parallel cinema.
+The parallel cinema movement originated in West Bengal around the 1950s.
+The movement was initially led by Bengali cinema.
+It later gained prominence in other film industries in India.
+Parallel cinema is a blanket term designated to a certain type of films that stray away from the conventions of popular mainstream cinema.
+Parallel cinema has assumed various forms throughout the years.
 Filmmakers associated with parallel cinema are Satyajit Ray, Mrinal Sen, Ritwik Ghatak.
-Parallel films are characterized by their rejection of popular forms like the songs and fight sequences, their affinity for rural settings, use of method actors and toned down colour palettes.
-Some examples of such movies are Raincoat, Dhobi Ghat, Mithya.

-Indian films have garnered popularity not only in the domestic market but also in the international markets with Dangal having an overseas gross revenue of $260 million, Secret Superstar, and Bajrangi Bhaijaan with a gross revenue of $80.4 million, and Baahubali: The Beginning and Baahubali 2: The Conclusion, a blockbuster duology from Telugu cinema grossing over $370 million globally.
+Parallel films are characterized by their rejection of popular forms like the songs and fight sequences, their affinity for rural settings, their use of method actors, and toned-down color palettes.
+The best examples of parallel cinema are the most famous films of Ray – Pather Panchali (1955), Aparajito (1956), and The World of Apu (1959) – which formed The Apu Trilogy.
+Some other examples of such movies are Raincoat, Dhobi Ghat, Mithya.
+Indian films have garnered popularity not only in the domestic market but also in the international markets, with Dangal having an overseas gross revenue of $260 million, Secret Superstar and Bajrangi Bhaijaan making a gross revenue of $80.4 million, and Baahubali: The Beginning and Baahubali 2: The Conclusion (a blockbuster duology from Telugu cinema) grossing over $370 million globally.
+In India, they have over 400 production houses with 32 corporate houses; also supporting the livelihood of more than 6 million people.